mlswg/mls-extensions/draft-ietf-mls-extensions.md

 The MLS Exporter functionality described in {{Section 8.5 of RFC9420}} does not provide forward security for exported secrets, because the `exporter_secret` is not deleted after a secret has been derived.
-In this section, we defind a forward-secure exporter for use by application components.
+In this section, we define a forward-secure exporter for use by application components.

 The safe exporter is constructed from an Exporter Tree, tree of secrets with the